 Major Declaration

-All undergraduates must declare a major by the time they reach junior standing, or 90 credits.
-Undeclared students with junior standing will be able to register only after officially declaring their major.
+All undergraduates must declare a major by the time they reach 60 credits.
+Undeclared students with more than 60 credits will be able to register only after officially declaring their major.

 Please note that some majors require an application and/or admission to the program prior to official major declaration.
 Please contact your major department directly to inquire about additional requirements.